TheDoctor200/Base64Tools/README.md

 **Base64Tools** is a powerful and easy-to-use tool designed to be fancy.
 It is designed to encode and decode texts in Asci and UTF-8.

 ## Features
--Auto App Update
--fancy look

-more coming soon
+Auto App Update, a nice design and more coming soon :D

 ## Installation
 Installer / standalone Versions can be found here: https://github.com/TheDoctor200/Base64Tools/releases/latest